andraus/phd_thesis_markdown/README.md

-# Model for thesis or dissertations of Unicamp
+# Template for thesis, dissertations or papers in markdown / pandoc

 This project is a fork from https://github.com/tompollard/phd_thesis_markdown, which I'm very thankful for.

 It was heavily modified to incorporate Unicamp's front-matter requirements, and my own preferences.

 General info about this template can be found through the previously mentioned link.
 This README file will have specifics about my changes.

 ## Main features: